potatodiet/autoplete/README.md

-# Easy Complete
+# Autoplete
-Documentation can be found [here](https://docs.matthin.com/easy_complete/current/index.html).
+Documentation can be found [here](https://docs.matthin.com/autoplete/current/index.html).

 This project uses ES6 features, so it's only compatible with the very latest browsers.
 I may sometime in the feature try [Babel](https://babeljs.io/), but right now I'm not too concerned.